Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Preparing for the Test Run.

-We need three Tables from the Northwind.mdb sample database for our test run.
-We are hitting this database more often to take ready-made data for our examples.
-If you are not sure where you can find this sample database on your PC, visit the Page Saving Data on Form not in Table for its location references.
+We will use three tables from the Northwind.mdb sample database for our test run.
+This database is a frequent go-to for ready-made data in our examples.
+If you are unsure where to locate it on your PC, refer to the Page: Saving Data on Form Not in Table for location details.

-1. Import the following Tables from the above sample database into your current project:
+Import the following tables from the Northwind sample database into your current project:

 • Categories